Health & Wellness

 - 11:30 am to 12:00 pm: Grades K-2

 - 12:15 pm to 12:45 pm: Grades 3 – 5

 - 1:10 pm to 1:40 pm: Grades 6 – 8

 A Fresh Start

-Cooking from scratch with locally-sourced and fresh ingredients, Chef Jeff and his crew prepare a balanced healthy hot meal selection, a hot vegetarian selection, a signature sandwich, soup, along with a full salad bar with items changing daily.
+Cooking from scratch with locally-sourced and fresh ingredients, our lunch crew prepare a balanced healthy hot meal selection, a hot vegetarian selection, a signature sandwich, soup, along with a full salad bar with items changing daily.
 There is always a selection of bread and cereal for picky eaters!

 To support our students and staff members with significant food allergies, we:

 Knowing our strong, connected community relies on the social and emotional well-being of students and adults at DCD, we created and implemented “DCD Wellness,” a collaborative program of mindfulness-based social-emotional learning (SEL).
 Social-emotional competencies are defined by the Collaborative for Academic, Social, and Emotional Learning (CASEL), which is a nationally recognized collaborative that promotes equity and excellence in education through social and emotional learning.

 Created by our dedicated mindfulness coach and our school psychologist, this curriculum includes weekly classroom visits that help children develop mindfulness through breathing exercises, movement, and thought patterns as well as through activities centered around social-emotional competencies.
 The goal of these sessions is to give students tools and strategies to help them develop self-awareness, self-management, social awareness, relationship skills, and a capacity for responsible decision-making.

 Since we can all benefit from developing mindfulness skills and competencies, we invite our faculty and staff to a weekly morning mindfulness community, which includes meditation on a theme and open discussion, as well as Yoga and the Walking Club.